Chris-Archive/Latin_Repo/Grammatical Constructions.md

 #### Nē + perfect subjunctive
 - Nē - that not, in order not to, lest.
 Unlike the present subjunctive, this adds a sense of urgency or emphasis.
   - Nē dīxerīs!<br>Do <ins>not</ins> say that!
+- Nē + subjunctive is horatory.
+- Less formal, more peremptory, but not discourteous than the other negative imperatives.